dotdc/grafana-dashboards-kubernetes/README.md

 ## Features

-Theses dashboards are made and tested for the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) chart, but they should work well with others as soon as you have [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) and [prometheus-node-exporter](https://github.com/prometheus/node_exporter) installed in your Kubernetes cluster .
+Theses dashboards are made and tested for the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) chart, but they should work well with others as soon as you have [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) and [prometheus-node-exporter](https://github.com/prometheus/node_exporter) installed in your Kubernetes cluster.

 They are not backward compatible with older Grafana versions because they try to take advantage of Grafana's newest features like:

+- `gradient mode` introduced in Grafana 8.1 ([Grafana Blog post](https://grafana.com/blog/2021/09/10/new-in-grafana-8.1-gradient-mode-for-time-series-visualizations-and-dynamic-panel-configuration/))
-- `Time series` visualization panel introduced in Grafana 7.4 ([Grafana Blog post](https://grafana.com/blog/2021/02/10/how-the-new-time-series-panel-brings-major-performance-improvements-and-new-visualization-features-to-grafana-7.4/)).
+- `time series` visualization panel introduced in Grafana 7.4 ([Grafana Blog post](https://grafana.com/blog/2021/02/10/how-the-new-time-series-panel-brings-major-performance-improvements-and-new-visualization-features-to-grafana-7.4/))
-- `$__rate_interval` introduced in Grafana 7.2 ([Grafana Blog post](https://grafana.com/blog/2020/09/28/new-in-grafana-7.2-__rate_interval-for-prometheus-rate-queries-that-just-work/)).
+- `$__rate_interval` variable introduced in Grafana 7.2 ([Grafana Blog post](https://grafana.com/blog/2020/09/28/new-in-grafana-7.2-__rate_interval-for-prometheus-rate-queries-that-just-work/))

-They also all have a `Prometheus Datasource` variable in case you want to use them on a federated Grafana instance.
+They also have a `Prometheus Datasource` variable so they will work on a federated Grafana instance.

-As an example, here's how "**Kubernetes / Views / Global**" looks like:
+As an example, here's how the `Kubernetes / Views / Global` dashboard looks like:

 ![screenshot](https://raw.githubusercontent.com/dotdc/media/main/grafana-dashboards-kubernetes/k8s-views-global.png "Kubernetes Global View Screenshot")